cyberbotics/webots-doc/blog/Webots-8-6-0-release.md

 ![smart camera](images/recognition.png)
 %end

-The camera will return (in addition to the raw image) the list of recognized objects in the camera frame.
+The smart camera returns (in addition to the raw image) the list of recognized objects in the camera frame.
 Each object will be defined by its relative position, relative orientation, size, position and size on the image, color list and model name.
 It is also possible to configure the maximum detection range and maximum number of objects detected simultaneously.

 ### Muscles